mksalman88/portfolio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a strategist and data scientist with a background in urban data science, physics, and urban planning.
 My focus is on data-driven and design-based projects in the context of the built environment.
-My bulk of my professional work thus far has been multifaceted and interdisciplinary, with an emphasis on mobility, causal inference, and placemaking.Personally, I am passionate about writing poetry and music, and about social and climate justice.
+The bulk of my professional work thus far has been multifaceted and interdisciplinary, with an emphasis on mobility, causal inference, and placemaking.
+On a personal level, I am passionate about writing poetry and music, and about social and climate justice.

 [Download my CV (PDF)]({{ '/assets/pdf/Resume_MalikSalman.pdf' | relative_url }}){:target="_blank"}